Medical Imaging Online Completion

 Still have questions specific to the goals of the medical imaging program?

 Contact the Program Director, Quentin T. Moore, MPH, R.T.(R)(T)(QM) directly at the information listed below or complete the form at the bottom of the page.

 Assistant Professor, Program Director, Imaging Sciences & B.S.
 Medical Imaging

 Email Mr. Moore

-Quentin Moore, MPH, R.T.(R)(T)(QM) is the Program Director of the Medical Imaging and Radiologic Technology programs at Mercy College of Ohio.
+Quentin Moore, MPH, R.T.(R)(T)(QM) is the Program Director of Imaging Services and B.S.
+Medical Imaging at Mercy College of Ohio.
 He is passionate about online education and providing exceptional learning experiences to facilitate upward career progression for working medical imaging professionals.
 Quentin is active professionally through his work with Image Gently, the World Federation of Pediatric Imaging, and the ASRT.
 He serves on the ASRT’s Editorial Review Board as a peer reviewer.
 His specific interests include the subjects of radiation protection, patient education, and quality improvement as it relates to diagnostic imaging and radiation therapy.
 Quentin is excited to share his professional experiences with you, to help you grow as healthcare professionals.